metal-stack/docs/docs/src/developers/contribution-guideline.md

 When opening an issue please consider the following aspects:

 1. Create a meaningful issue describing the WHY? of your contribution.
-1. You can attach the `triage` label to your issue if you want it to be discussed in the next [planning meeting](./planning-meetings.md).
+1. Try to set appropriate labels to the issue.
+For example, attach the `triage` label to your issue if you want it to be discussed in the next [planning meeting](./planning-meetings.md).
 It might be useful to attend the meeting if you want to emphasize it being worked on.

 ### Pull Requests